Hulk (film): Filming

+Visual effects and sound design

 Eric Bana commented that the shoot was "Ridiculously serious... a silent set, morbid in a lot of ways."
-Lee told him that he was shooting a Greek tragedy, and that he would be making a "whole other movie" about the Hulk at Industrial Light & Magic.
+Lee told him that he was shooting a Greek tragedy and that he would be making a "whole other movie" about the Hulk at Industrial Light & Magic.
 An example of Lee's arthouse approach to the film was taking Bana to watch a bare-knuckle boxing match.
 Bana would later disfavorably reflect on his experience making the film as the majority of the time he was working indoors while the rest of the cast interacted with a CGI recreation of the Hulk, somewhat limiting his screen time.
 Computer animation supervisor Dennis Muren was on the set every day.
 One of the many visual images that presented an acting challenge for Bana was Lee's split-screen technique to mimic comic book page panels cinematically.
 This technique required many more takes of individual scenes than usual.
-Muren and other ILM animators used previous technology from Harry Potter and the Chamber of Secrets (for the Dobby character) to create the Hulk with computer-generated imagery.
-Additional software included PowerAnimator, Softimage Creative Environment, Softimage XSI, and Pixar's RenderMan.
+Muren and other ILM animators utilized previous technology originally used for the Dobby character from Harry Potter and the Chamber of Secrets (2002) to create the Hulk with computer-generated imagery.
+Additional software included PowerAnimator, Softimage 3D, Softimage XSI, and Pixar's RenderMan.
 ILM started computer animation work in 2001 and completed it in May 2003, just one month before the film's release.
 Lee provided some motion capture work in post-production.
 Gary Rydstrom handled sound design at Skywalker Sound.

 Music

-Danny Elfman composed the film score for Hulk after scoring Spider-Man the previous year.
-Frequent Ang Lee collaborator Mychael Danna was the film's original composer; however, studio executives rejected Danna's score for its non-traditional approach, which featured Japanese taiko, African drumming, and Arabic singing.
-Then Elfman was approached by Universal's president of film music, Kathy Nelson.
-With 37 days to compose over two hours of music, Elfman agreed out of respect to Lee.
-While instructing to retain much of the character of Danna's score, Lee pushed Elfman to write material that did not sound like his previous superhero scores.
-Danna said,"They did leave some of my music in the movie, so the Arabic singing and some of the drumming is mine.
-What happened is that they panicked, they brought in Danny and he heard what I've been doing and I guess he liked it."

-A soundtrack album was released on June 17, 2003, by Decca Records.
-It features the song "Set Me Free" by Velvet Revolver, which plays during the end credits.
+Danny Elfman composed the film score for Hulk as a replacement for Mychael Danna, whose score was rejected by the studio executives because it had a non-traditional approach and did not suit the film's tone.
+Elfman's involvement was confirmed nearly three months ahead of the film's release; he composed over two hours of music within 37 days.
+The soundtrack album was released on June 17, 2003, by Decca Records; the album features Elfman's score as well as the song "Set Me Free" by Velvet Revolver, which plays during the end credits.